moccalotto/kaos/notes.md

 Unarmored:      3 DP.
                 Defense Recovery Action
-                    * you get back 1 DP for free.
+                    * Recover 1 DP.
+                    * Spend 1 strain to regain an extra DP if you pass a Acrobatics test.

 Leather Armor:  3 DP.
                 Defense Recovery Action
                     * Recover 1 DP.
-                    * Spend 1 HP to recover 1 extra DP.
+                    * Spend 1 strain to regain an extra DP if you pass a Athletics test.

 Chain mail:     4 DP.
                 Defense Recovery Action
                     * Recover 1 DP.
-                    * Spend 2 HP to recover 1 extra DP.
+                    * Spend 2 strain to regain an extra DP if you pass a Athletics test.

 Plate Mail:     5 DP.
                 Defense Recovery Action
                     * Recover 1 DP.
-                    * Spend 4 HP to recover 2 extra DP.
+                    * Spend 4 strain to recover two DP if you pass an Athletics test.

-ALTERNATIV:

 ## Combat Actions